Dane-Dawson/DOM-Jeopardy/README.md

 on click card displays question

-maybe set audio to play until click again
+>>!maybe set audio to play until click again

 on click card displays answer

-can notate if correct or not, adjust current earnings
+>>can notate if correct or not, adjust current earnings

 bonus add input field with .include